 Wind turbines and a bar chart

 A little lateral thinking and I settled on representing the bars as wind turbines.
-After a few experiments, I settled on using the top of the turbine body as the reference point.
+After a few experiments, I decided to use the top of the turbine body as the reference point.
 The blades rotate, so it felt a little odd to use the tip of a moving object to mark a value.
 I also experimented with tilting the blades so that one pointed to the body of the next, creating a hint of a line.
-It proved a little disruptive to the structure, so I put the idea to one side.
+It proved a little disruptive to the structure and the idea was put to one side.

 The first finished version is a classic information-centric bar chart.
 The top of the turbine aligns with the amount of power being commissioned, which I reinforced using a light grey line.
 This allowed me to rotate the blades slightly, giving the impression of it being a scene rather than a flat chart.
 It’s reinforced by the landscape background.